ThomasSiby/Basic-use-of-Quantum-Espresso-code/1-README_QE_install.md

 Where -np 12 specifies the number of processors. -inp stands for input file.
 Alternatively, we can use -i, or -in, or -input, or even standard input redirect <.
-But beware some systems may not interpret all the different options, I think safe option is to use -i.
+But beware some systems may not interpret all the different options, I think the safe option is to use -i.

 Once installation is completed, optionally we can run tests if everything went OK.
 Go to the test-suite directory and run:

 make run-tests

-If all is well, we will see Passed messages and we are good to go.
+If all is well, we will see past messages and we are good to go.

 #---------Installing PWTK---------#